verboompj/Other/MDATP for Linux.md

 # MDATP & Security Center for OnPremises Linux Servers

 I gave MDATP for Linux a spin.
-In a small environment a maunal setup is a 20 min process.
+In a small environment a maunal setup is a ~10 min process if you have a tenant setup and have MDATP Portal access.
+If you don't , you can enable MDATP on a existing Tenant by adding Trial licenses for M365 E5.

 I've enrolled 2 OnPremises Ubuntu machines running Docker, and wanted the machines to be available in Azure Security Center as well as in the MDATP Portal.

 All in all fairly straight forward: Ubuntu 20.04 Server(S) enrolled in MDATP and Azure Security Center :